 When you are plotting a route back to the fairway from the rough at Troia Golf pay a thought to the wildlife that may be looking over your shoulder.

 The Troia peninsula, a breathtaking sand spit to the south of Lisbon is a haven for all kinds of animals, birds and sea creatures.
-In fact there are 600 species of plants and animals that make there home there.
+In fact there are 600 species of plants and animals that make their home there.

-If you visit this beautiful stretch of coastline you will soon learn why it attracts so many animals.
+If you visit this beautiful stretch of Portuguese coastline you will soon learn why it attracts so many animals.
 It is wild and wonderful, and in the main quiet and secluded – the perfect place for shy animals as well as holidaymakers at one with nature who enjoy a laid back atmosphere.
 The Troia landscape is very flat and vegetation is largely small pine forests with a mix of coastal grasses, scrubland and pretty wild flowers.

 The waters lying on each side of the peninsula are well known for the pod of 30 or so dolphins that spend time swimming in the Atlantic and the Sado estuary between here and the small city of Setúbal.